 When eliminating dairy on its own didn’t work, it was onto the next food group, one-by-one, until I eliminated them all.
 If eliminating food groups one at a time wouldn’t work or provide answers, I was going to eliminate them all and add them back in one-by-one, until we identified which triggers caused her flare ups.

-I’ll cut to the chase to tell you that at one point, I had eliminated all major allergens and anything else I could tie back to a flare-up from my persistent food journaling.
+At one point, I had eliminated all major allergens and anything else I could tie back to a flare-up from my persistent food journaling.
 This included dairy, wheat, eggs, soy, peanuts, citrus, tomatoes, and more.

 Download Now: Food Journal Template

-We were left eating chicken, potatoes, and [insert vegetable here] night after night.
+We were eating chicken, potatoes, and [insert vegetable here] night after night.
 We couldn’t eat out.
 Or order in.
 No matter how careful I was to ask questions about ingredients, it was never careful enough.
 Allergies aren’t taken nearly as seriously as they should be by food establishments.
 So our date nights disappeared and so did our social outings with friends.
 You don’t realize how many social gatherings center around food until you’re faced with dietary restrictions.
 On the rare occasion we did go out, I would eat beforehand and keep carrot sticks in my bag for emergencies.

 Month after month we would check in with our pediatrician.
 Her skin was always red and angry, but she was still a happy baby.
 Sometimes she needed antibiotic ointment as her skin teetered on infection.
 Other times, it calmed down using over-the-counter creams and hydrocortisone ointment.